9 Intro to Linux Administration

 scp

 is now considered “insecure and outdated”.
 The ways it is insecure are rather obscure and not terribly relevant for most people.
-But if you’re moving a lot of data, you may want something faster.
+But, if you’re moving a lot of data, then you may want something faster.
 If so, I’d recommend more modern options likesftp

 andrsync

 .
-I probably wouldn’t bother if you’re only occasionallyscp
+This isn’t necessary if you’re only occasionallyscp

 -ing small files to or from your server.↩︎The title of this callout box is also the tagline for the